openhab/openhab-addons/bundles/org.openhab.binding.samsungtv/README.md

 ## UPnP Subscriptions

-UPNP Subscriptions are supported.
-This is an experimental feature which reduces the polling of UPNP services (off by default).
+UPnP Subscriptions are supported.
+This is an experimental feature which reduces the polling of UPnP services (off by default).